jamaltun/angular2-testing-quick-start/README.md

 -------------------
 To run the app, make sure you have Node installed.

-And install and run the `serve` package so you can build the app.
+And install and run the `npm start` so you can build the app and serve it.

 ```
-npm install -g serve
+npm install -g webpack webpack-dev-server typescript
-serve src/
+npm install
+npm start
 ```

 Navigate to `http://localhost:3000`